NYULibraries/login/PRODUCTION_UPGRADE_PATH.md

 Once all the dev and QA work has been done to prepare the applications and we've set up our production environment there are a set of tasks that need to be followed in order to allow for a seamless transition to the new Login.

+This list of apps will need to do the below dance to switch back and forth between production and dev URLs for login in order to maintain all production services without downtime:

+* BobCat
+* Room Reservation System
+* MaRLi
+* GetIt
+* The Arch
+* Umbra
+* E-Shelf
+* Privileges Guide
+* ILLiad

+These apps need to do the same but login downtime is acceptable:
+* Ichabod
+* Finding Aids

 ### 1) Domain Switching

 #### a. `pds.library.nyu.edu`